Searching tips single queries (Legacy)

 last_lead_status_change_date: "last quarter"

-You can also use a "x days ago" or "x weeks ago" format.
-The following searches match leads that were updated 30 days ago or less, and leads that were created more than 5 weeks ago:
+You can also use an "x days ago" or "x weeks ago" format.
+The following searches match leads that were updated 30 days ago or less and leads that were created more than five weeks ago:

 date_updated <= "30 days ago"